cgs-earth/hydromet-mhews-workshop-addis-2026/hydroserver_training/README.md

 The training will consist of a **presentation followed by interactive, hands-on exercises** that we will work through together during the session.

 The exercises are written in Python and primarily use the [hydroserverpy](https://hydroserver.org/user-guides/tutorials/getting-started-with-hydroserverpy/) package.
-You can learn more about hydroserverpy in the [official documentation](https://pypi.org/project/hydroserverpy/)
+You can learn more about hydroserverpy in the [official documentation](https://pypi.org/project/hydroserverpy/).
+You can read about the HydroServer Sensorthings API [here](https://lro.hydroserver.org/api/sensorthings/v1.1/docs).

 In this repository, each country has its own folder containing subfolders for Exercises 1 through 5.
 Each exercise folder includes the Python code and, when applicable, the sample data needed to complete the exercise.